datumorphism/datumorphism.github.io/content/wiki/statistics/anova.md

 ## Within Group Variability

-The within group variablility is proportional to
+The within group variability is proportional to

 $$
 \sigma_{in} \propto \sum_{i_A} (x_{i_A} - \bar x^A ) + \sum_{i_B} (x_{i_B} - \bar x^B ),